 - 'Admin Account' means a type of End User Account that the Customer (or Reseller, if applicable) may use to administer the Services.

-- 'Admin Console' means the online console(s) and tool(s) provided by Google to the Customer for administering the Services.
+- 'Admin Console' means the online console(s) or dashboard provided by Google to the Customer for administering the Services.